MH-LIKHON/MP3-Brainery/README.md

 - **Bookmarking System:** **Mark favorite resources** for quick access later.
 - **Email Notifications:** Integration with **EmailJS** for sending account updates and notifications.
 - **Category-Based Organization:** Users can **categorize and tag topics** for a well-structured study plan.

-Brainery is designed to **streamline knowledge sharing and academic collaboration**, helping students, researchers, and professionals **manage their learning materials more effectively**.

 Brainery is designed to **streamline knowledge sharing and academic collaboration**, helping students and professionals **manage their learning materials** more efficiently.